DEVANSHU-KALI/machine_leaning_course/tree_based_models/decision_tree_classifier/all_about_it.md

 ## more about the code
 - from here understandig new concepts help a lot in the coding like, using datsets, data transformation, data visualization, evaluation metric, splitting data

+## Example
+- lets take the data set like this id	Age	Student	Buys
+1	22	Yes 	Yes
+2	25	Yes 	Yes
+3	47	No	    No
+4	52	No  	No
+5	46	Yes 	Yes
+6	56	No  	No